RangedAssassin/RangedAssassin/README.md

 About Me

+I am a happily married father of two wonderful girls and have been passionate about video games since I was 5 years old, starting with my first Atari system.
+For over two decades, I’ve worked in warehousing and retail, but I’m now pursuing a career in the gaming industry to align my profession with my lifelong passion.

 I am currently taking a course through CircuitStream, endorsed by The University of British Columbia, to learn Unity and C#.
-My goal is to break into the gaming industry and share my passion for creating engaging and immersive experiences.

-I enjoy developing 3rd person games, survival games, first-person games, and platformers, and I aim to combine elements of exploration, combat, and storytelling in my projects.
-My portfolio will showcase games I’ve worked on during my course, as well as personal creations that highlight my skills and creativity.
+My focus is on developing 3rd person games, survival games, first-person games, and platformers, blending exploration, combat, and storytelling.

-I’m excited to bring my ideas to life and contribute to the world of gaming.
+I am actively seeking full-time remote work in the gaming industry, where I can bring my creativity and skills to life.
+Through this journey, I aim to create immersive experiences and showcase my work through a portfolio of course projects and personal creations.
+I’m excited to make a meaningful impact in the gaming world.

 ## 🔗 Links